tIsGoud/makeSnapshot/readme.md

 ## Build

-The software is developed on a Mac.
+The software was developed on a Mac.
 The Linux version was created with the following command:

 `env GOOS=linux GOARCH=386 go build .`